Geography at Christopher Hatton

 - Environmental impact of human/physical geography is taught within key units.

-- The geography lead supports teachers and monitors standards by reviewing planning of units, talking to children with their books and observing lessons.
+- The curriculum lead supports teachers and monitors standards by reviewing planning of units, talking to children with their books and learning walks.

 Impact